SPIDER: Fuzzing for Stateful Performance Issues in the ONOS Software-Defined Network Controller: Implementation

-We need to set a threshold $t_{\max}$ to identify an event sequence where the last event takes longer than $t_{\max}$ to be flagged for further investigation.
+\myparagraph{Alerting threshold.} Given a sequence of events generated by {\systemname}, we need to determine if the events trigger a potential \SPIShort.
 We use a data-driven threshold selection.
-First, we build a simple emulation environment using Mininet\cite{mininet} with 4 hosts and 2 switches.
-We use \texttt{ping} utility to generate data plane packets and monitor execution costs of event handling in the SDN controller using JVM bytecode instrumentation.\footnote{One potential concern is that the processing time may depend on the specific deployment and topology size; i.e., is threshold based on a small topology relevant.
-We believe that this baseline is still useful as it indicates potential scalability bottlenecks inside the controller implementation.} As mentioned in Section~\ref{sec:impl:fuzzing-harness}, we replace the distributed storage with an in-memory storage to achieve efficient state reset in ONOS.
+First, we build a simple emulation environment using Mininet~\cite{mininet} with 4 hosts and 2 switches.
+We use \texttt{ping} utility to generate data plane packets and monitor execution costs of event handling in ONOS using JVM bytecode instrumentation.\footnote{One potential concern is that the processing time may depend on the specific deployment and topology size; i.e., is threshold based on a small topology relevant.
+We believe that this baseline is still useful as it indicates potential scalability bottlenecks inside the controller implementation.} As mentioned previously, we replace the distributed storage with in-memory storage to achieve an efficient state reset in ONOS.
 Note that the implementation of in-memory storage is much simpler than the distributed storage, and to avoid setting an unrealistic high threshold, we disable the instrumentation of the distributed storage in ONOS.
-We run the emulation environment for 20 minutes, which results in 93,788 events being observed for ONOS and 7225 events for the OpenDaylight.
+We ran the emulation environment for 20 minutes, which resulted in 93,788 events being observed for ONOS.
 Figure~\ref{fig:oracle} shows the histogram of the per-event execution cost for ONOS.
-We set the threshold $t_{\max}$ to be equal to the mean ($\mu$) plus three standard deviations ($3\feventlist)$; this value is 2,059 conditional branch instructions for ONOS and 31,280 conditional branch instructions for OpenDaylight.
-The threshold for ODL is higher than that for ONOS because of the difference in instrumenting the distributed storage, as described above.
-Any event whose execution path is longer than this threshold is flagged as a potential \SPIShort.\footnote{The outliers in Figure~\ref{fig:oracle} that have a cost higher than the threshold only appear during initialization; these are not considered as performance issues.}
+We compare the execution cost of the last event generated by {\systemname} with the events generated in the simulation environment using z-score where $Z(x)=\frac{x-\mu}{\sigma}$ (i.e., the number of standard deviations above the mean).
+We use a threshold z-score of three \footnote{The three-sigma rule based on the empirical rule in statistics states that for a normal distribution, approximately 99.7\% of the data lies within three standard deviations from the mean.
+Thus, any value with a z-score greater than 3 is considered abnormal.}: if $Z(x) > 3$, then we flag a potential a \SPIShort.\footnote{The outliers in Figure~\ref{fig:oracle} that have a cost higher than the threshold only appear during initialization; these are not considered as performance issues.}